am11/LRAP/README.md

 * This project aims to provide an alpine based environment which has a low resource footprint
-* This is so that a Chrome OS-like experience can be provided on older machines
+* This is so that older machines can be used like Chromebooks
 * The low resource usage is made possible through use of openbox and tint2 to provide a minimal desktop environment
 * The included script and configuration files streamline the setup process of such an environment
+* A configuration shell script is included to perform basic system management

 ## Installation